jooy2/vitepress-sidebar/docs/en/guide/getting-started.md

 VitePress Sidebar will override any additional options required by the existing options in VitePress.
 Any manual `sidebar` options you may have set previously will be overridden by the new options.

+It also reads the [`srcExclude`](/guide/options#vitepress-srcexclude) of your VitePress configuration, so a page excluded from the build never appears in the sidebar and does not have to be excluded a second time.

 ```javascript
 // `.vitepress/config.js`
 import { withSidebar } from 'vitepress-sidebar';